-A few years ago we set out from New Orleans to find the perfect family vacation for under $1000.
-Could we do it and visit the Northwest Florida Coast and have fun?
+A few years ago, we set out from New Orleans to find the perfect family vacation for under $1000.
+Could we do it and visit Destin, Florida, and the Northwest Florida Coast and have fun?

 Go In The Off Season

 One of the advantages we have as homeschoolers is that we can pick the time of year we travel.
-This helps us save money.
-If possible try and go to Destin during the off season.
+Traveling during the off season helps us save money.
+If possible, try and go to Destin during the off-season.
 Prices tend to drop after Labor Day when all the kids are back in school and go back up again around spring break time.

 Don't Stay On The Beach

-Instead opt of a condo that is a short walking or driving distance from the beach.
+Instead, opt for a condo that is a short walking or driving distance from the beach.
 They are just as nice and are cheaper in price.

 Research Condos and Hotels in Destin